Dive into the Authentic Korean Buckwheat Cakes Recipe

 Buckwheat cakes are also quite easy to make at home.
 You just need buckwheat flour, baking powder, salt, an egg, milk or non-dairy milk, and butter or oil.
 Mix up the batter then cook the cakes like pancakes on a griddle or skillet.
 Adjust the consistency as needed and flip when the edges look dry.

-Dive Into The Authentic Korean Buckwheat Cakes Recipe 3
+Dive into the Authentic Korean Buckwheat Cakes Recipe 3

 Pastry chef at